-(c) is paid for the fair value of such assistance; and
+(c) is paid for the fair value of such assistance.

-(d) would not be residing in the unit except to provide such necessary assistance to the household member.
+Pursuant to 760 CMR 5.03: Family (Household)(b), if determined by the LHA to be qualified, a full-time, live-in PCA shall be deemed a Household Member for purposes of determining the appropriate unit size in public housing.

+If a full-time, live in PCA’s income is included in gross household income for purposes of rent determination while the PCA is serving as a PCA, then if the Household Member with a disability to whom the PCA was providing services ceases to occupy the unit, the PCA may receive permission for continued occupancy as a remaining member of the Family (Household) for purposes of 760 CMR 5.03: Family (Household)(b), provided all other criteria for remaining members of the Family (Household) contained in 760 CMR 5.03: Family (Household)(b) have been met.
+If a full-time, live-in PCA’s income is not included in gross household income for purposes of rent determination while the PCA is serving as a PCA, then the PCA is eligible to be considered a remaining member of the Family (Household) if the Household Member with a disability to whom the PCA was providing services ceases to occupy the unit if, going forward, the individual’s income will be included in gross household income for purposes of rent determination and all other criteria for remaining are met.

 Pet.
-A domesticated animal of a species that is commonly kept as a household pet in the community.
-A cat, dog, gerbil, or hamster is an example of a domesticated animal which is commonly kept as a household pet.
-A monkey or snake is an example of an animal which is not commonly kept as a household pet in the community.
-A service animal which is specially trained to assist an individual with a disability in specific activities of daily living (for example, a dog guiding individuals with impaired vision or alerting individuals with impaired hearing) is not considered a pet for which permission to keep is required when it is kept in a safe and sanitary manner by an individual with a disability to whom the animal gives necessary assistance in activities of daily living; a service animal shall be considered a pet in computing the number of pets kept.
-Caged birds, which are not unreasonably noisy, or fish in tanks are not considered pets for which permission to keep is required.
+A domesticated animal of a species that is commonly kept as a Household Pet in the community.
+A cat, dog, gerbil, or hamster is an example of a domesticated animal which is commonly kept as a Household Pet.
+A monkey or snake is an example of an animal which is not commonly kept as a Household Pet in the community.
+A service animal which is specially trained to assist an individual with a disability in specific activities of daily living (for example, a dog guiding individuals with impaired vision or alerting individuals with impaired hearing) is not considered a Pet for which permission to keep is required when it is kept in a safe and sanitary manner by an individual with a disability to whom the animal gives necessary assistance in activities of daily living; a service animal shall be considered a Pet in computing the number of Pets kept.
+Caged birds, which are not unreasonably noisy, or fish in tanks are not considered Pets for which permission to keep is required.

 Pet Committee.
 A local committee established in accordance with St. 1989, c.
 151 in the manner prescribed in the Pet Guidelines.

 Pet Grievance Panel.
-Two or more persons appointed by the LHA to resolve disputes arising in elderly/handicapped state-aided housing involving pets in cases where the disputes have not been resolved by the pet committee; the procedure of dispute resolution shall be specified in the pet guidelines.
+Two or more persons appointed by the LHA to resolve disputes arising in elderly/disabled state-aided housing involving Pets in cases where the disputes have not been resolved by the Pet Committee; the procedure of dispute resolution shall be specified in the Pet Guidelines.

 Pet Guidelines.
-Guidelines issued by the Department for pet ownership in elderly/handicapped state-aided public housing.
-These guidelines may be revised periodically by the Department after consultation with the Massachusetts Society for the Prevention of Cruelty to Animals and with the Massachusetts Chapter of the National Association of Housing and Redevelopment Officials.
+Guidelines issued by EOHLC for Pet ownership in elderly/disabled state-aided public housing.
+These guidelines may be revised periodically by EOHLC after consultation with the Massachusetts Society for the Prevention of Cruelty to Animals and with the Massachusetts Chapter of the National Association of Housing and Redevelopment Officials.

 Pet Rider.
-A part of the lease for a unit of elderly/handicapped state-aided housing giving approval to the tenant for pet ownership and setting out or incorporating the terms and conditions for pet ownership.
+A part of the lease for a unit of elderly/disabled state-aided housing giving approval to the Tenant for Pet ownership and setting out or incorporating the terms and conditions for Pet ownership.